-I am not a graduate of any medical course but as a mom I have few tricks in my sleeves when it comes to first aid treatment for the whole family.
+I am not a graduate of any medical course but as a mom, I have few tricks up my sleeves when it comes to first aid treatment for the whole family.
 And you know what that is?
-Well, it’s plain and simple; keep a first aid kit close at hand!!
-LOL!
+Well, it’s plain and simple, keep a first aid kit close at hand!

 Anyway, kidding aside, here are some of the first aid treatments I do to my children when the situation calls for it: